privatecore/legacydns/README.md

 ## Features

-- Responds with the A record corresponding a name, like `1.1.1.1.visibleip.com` will return `1.1.1.1`
+Responds with the A record corresponding a name, like `1.1.1.1.visibleip.com` will return `1.1.1.1`

 ## Example

-- Try it out, type `host IPv4_ADDRESS.visibleip.com` in your terminal.
+Try it out, type `host IPv4_ADDRESS.visibleip.com` in your terminal.

 ## Use Case

-- This makes it easier to work with your grandpa's legacy IPv4 networks.
+This makes it easier to work with your grandpa's legacy IPv4 networks.

 ## Usage

 - Navigate to the project directory: `cd /path/to/legacydns`
-- Build the Docker image: `docker compose build`
+- Build the Docker image: `docker compose build --no-cache`
-- Run the Docker Compose setup: `docker compose up`
+- Run the Docker Compose setup: `docker compose up --detach`

 You'll need to setup a Nameserver and DNS prior, of course.